anaclumos/KMLA-Discrete-Mathematics/README.md

 * Therefore it's super fast!

 ### Note
-Expand the length of predefined `data` list to find values bigger than 100.
+Expand the length of predefined `data` list if `n` is bigger than 99.